 Continue reading ““Biphobia is very real, and it often feels a lot like invalidation.””

 Continue reading ““When Bevan finished, I entered a period of grieving.””

 Ian MacIntyre is head of digital at the NHS Leadership Academy and completed the Nye Bevan programme in September 2018.
 In his blog, Ian tells us about the profound impact the programme has had on his professional and personal life.

 The #hellomynameis campaign was created by Dr. Kate Granger MBE, a registrar in elderly medicine who had terminal cancer, and her husband Chris Pointon.
 They started the campaign in August 2013 after Kate became frustrated with the number of staff who failed to introduce themselves to her when she was an inpatient with post-operative sepsis.
-Almost four years on, the campaign is supported by over 150 NHS trusts and organisations worldwide, reaching as far as New Zealand.
-On the one-year anniversary of Dr. Granger’s death, Chris talks to the Academy about his experience of leadership within the NHS.
+Almost six years on, the campaign is supported by over 150 NHS trusts and organisations worldwide, reaching as far as New Zealand.
+On the third anniversary of Dr. Granger’s passing, we look back at a blog by Chris where he talks to the Academy about his experience of leadership within the NHS.